ThFriedrich/LCOI_local_crystalline_orientation_identifier/README.md

 # User guide

+## Overview
+The main objective of the application is to identify the orientation of the local crystalline order.
+The following figure summarizes the general flow of the identification process:

 # Examples
 There are three example images for analysis in the folder examples, along with suggested parametes for each.